b1f6c1c4/git-get/README.md

 #     git -C repo submodule update --init --recursive
 #     rm -rf repo/**/.git

-# If you already have a repo and want to inflate/update all its submodules:
+# If you already have a repo and want to inflate all its submodules:
 git gets
 # is 1x~10000000x faster than (and 8x shorter to type):
 #     git submodule update --init --recursive